Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

           be changing very little.

           The main objects on A-diagram are rectangles with rounded corners, they represent Analyses.
-Analyses are "types" of Jobs (Analyses broadly define which code to run, where and how, but miss specific parameters which become defined in Jobs).
-In this pipeline we have three types: 'take_b_apart', 'part_multiply' and 'add_together'.
+Analyses are types of Jobs (Analyses broadly define which code to run, where and how, but miss specific parameters which become defined in Jobs).
+In this pipeline we have three types: "take_b_apart", "part_multiply" and "add_together".

-          The "take_b_apart" Analysis contains two Jobs, which are in 'READY' state (can be checked-out for execution).
-Our colour for 'READY' is green, so both the Analysis and the specific Jobs are shown in green.
+          The "take_b_apart" Analysis contains two Jobs, which are in READY state (can be checked-out for execution).
+Our colour for READY is green, so both the Analysis and the specific Jobs are shown in green.